 In Texas, both owners and buyers of mold-affected homes need to know how to find mold effectively in order to efficiently sell those homes.
 A musty smell or spots on the walls and ceilings are two minor signs that a house might have mold.

-Mold growth that is hard to see needs to be carefully looked at by a trained professional.
-This is especially important in damp places like basements, attics, and under sinks.
-Some moisture problems might not be noticeable to the naked eye, but tools like infrared cameras can help find them.
+Any mold growth that is hard to see needs to be carefully examined by a trained professional.
+Very carefully do this in wet places like basements, attics, and under sinks.
+Use IR cameras and other tools to find moisture problems you might not be able to see with the naked eye.

-Indoor mold spores can also be found with the help of air quality tests.
-When people are looking for homes in Texas, these methods give potential buyers detailed information about any mold problems that might be present.
-This helps them make wise choices.
+Mold spores can also be found inside with air quality tests.
+People looking for homes in Texas can find out a lot about any mold problems that might be there in these ways.
+It helps them pick out the right things.

 Steps to Take If You Discover Mold During a Property Inspection